-For successful grant applications an Offer Letter setting out specific details of the grant, and an Offer Acceptance document, will be issued to the Research Organisation.
+For successful grant applications a Grant Agreement setting out specific details of the grant, and an Offer Acceptance document, will be issued to the Research Organisation.
 To formally accept a Grant the Offer Acceptance document must be completed and returned within 10 working days of issue.
 This will result in a Grant Start Confirmation document and Payment Schedule being issued.